-Emotions in Parkinson's diseaseDecember 19th, 2013 in Parkinson's & Movement disorders /
+Emotions in Parkinson's diseaseDecember 19, 2013 in Medicine & Health / Parkinson's & Movement disorders

 Is it the disease itself or the treatment that impairs the perception of emotions?